JMeash/coding_challenge_deversifi/README.md

 ## Test it

 You can run the battery of integration and unit tests running `npm test`.
 If you want to run either of them, you can use `npm test integration` for the integration tests and `npm test unit` for the unit tests.
+If running the integration test, allow 6 seconds for the integration test to make sure the crons are working.

 ## Final Considerations